 The privacy rule promulgated by the U.S. Department of Health and Human Services under the Health Insurance Portability and Accountability Act (HIPAA) establishes requirements for "covered entities" to provide accrediting agencies with access to "Protected Health Information" (PHI) during accreditation activities.
-As the COA has always required access to PHI on occasion during its accreditation activities, it requires sponsoring institutions to ensure that the COA has access to information in control of the sponsor and clinical sites, and necessary for accreditation purposes as determined by the COA.
-Under no circumstances shall program personnel or students submit electronic PHI to the Council on Accreditation.
-Under no circumstances shall the Council on Accreditation accept electronic PHI submissions.
+As the COA has always required access to direct patient care areas in clinical sites during its accreditation activities, which may result in incidental contact with PHI, it requires sponsoring institutions to ensure that the COA has access to information in control of the sponsor and clinical sites, and necessary for accreditation purposes as determined by the COA.
+Under no circumstances shall program personnel or students submit electronic PHI to the COA.
+Under no circumstances shall the COA accept electronic PHI submissions.

-- 1. Program requirements - a.
+- a.
 The program's sponsoring institution must take the action necessary, consistent with law, to ensure that COA has access to information necessary to perform its accreditation function, which information is in the control of the sponsoring institution, co-sponsors, and clinical sites. - b.
 The program director will maintain any and all business associate agreements (BAA) between the COA and the sponsoring institution, co-sponsors, and clinical sites relating to the program in nurse anesthesia sponsored by the sponsoring institution, and will make these available to the COA upon site visit and at its request.
 A signed copy should be submitted to the COA of (i) a current BAA between the COA and a sponsoring institution that is a covered entity, (ii) the representation form, and (iii) if the program previously signed a 2005 COA BAA, a copy of the 2014 HITECH Amendment. - c.
-An exception to the above program requirements is that the COA has executed a separate business associate agreement with the U.S. Department of Defense (DoD) that encompasses all DoD facilities. - 2.
-Council actions - a.
+The program's sponsoring institution will make arrangements with the program's clinical sites to ensure the COA will have access to the sites as necessary for the COA to perform its accreditation function, which includes the ability to observe students participating in clinical procedures.
+This may include incidental contact with PHI.
+In this regard, clinical sites should execute the COA's BAA (available upon request). - d.
+An exception to the above program requirements is that the COA has executed a separate business associate agreement with the U.S. Department of Defense (DoD) that encompasses all DoD facilities.

+- a.
 Focus in this endeavor on the ability to perform the accreditation function. - b.
 If, during a site visit or otherwise, the COA does not have access to information necessary to perform its accreditation function, including, but not limited to, PHI, consider the extent and nature of the lack of access and determine the course of action to take, up to and including adverse accreditation action.